logo

 Begin at Virginia Lakes; Ending at Tuolumne Meadows.

-You will be ferried the one mile from the pack station to the trailhead.
+You will leave from the pack station.
 A pack station driver will pick you up at the Tuolumne Meadows Stable parking area located west of Lembert Dome, returning you to the Virginia Lakes Pack Outfit station.

 Experience a section of Yosemite National Park that few visitors see.
 You will enter Yosemite from the east side of the Sierra, at Virginia Lakes, to cross the Sierra Crest into Yosemite National Park.
 Your path will lead you past expansive views, powerful waterfalls, cascading creeks, dense pine forests, and lush meadows as you travel through the granite peaks and glacial valleys of northern Yosemite.